lrcfmd/ipcsp/README.md

 ### Package

-It can be installed sing pip:
+It can be installed using pip:
 ```bash
 pip install -e git+git@github.com:lrcfmd/ipcsp.git#egg=ipcsp
 ```